LeoMorales/epidemiology-pipeline/readme.md

-# Generic pipeline for Epidemiology in Argentina (1991-2017)
+# Generalizable pipeline for epidemiological studies in Argentina (1991-2017) based on specific diseases.

 Using ploomber pipelines: